See”Firm in reliance, laugh a defiance,

 I have a 30 year long deep connection with Belarus which has been life-changing in both good and bad ways.
 I am very often asked why as a Scot with no family connections in Belarus, I am so actively involved in pushing for the liberation of my beloved Belarus from the iron grip of the dicator Lukashenko, and why I choose to devote myself to helping with solidarity demonstrations in the UK.

 The aim of this blog is hopefully to answer these questions by reflecting on what shaped my thinking on the whole issue of power and leadership in Belarus.

 These days, I am happy to describe myself as an activist in accordance with this definition by Eve Ensler:

-Activist are both born and made.
+Activists are both born and made.
 I have always been motivated by a sense of justice.
 I am just wired this way.
 Turning a blind eye and sitting on the fence are not part of my make-up.
-Life events which have involved being silenced and negated, had further layer of activism as hopefully this blog will illustrate:
+Life events which have involved being silenced and negated, added further layers of activism as hopefully this blog will illustrate: